-As reported by Sammobile, the new Samsung watch's model number will be SM-R500 and will be going by the codename 'Pulse'.
-Work on the new smartwatch is reportedly set to begin in January, with the outlet also reporting that it believes the new watch is likely to be a successor to the Samsung Gear Sport, and not the Galaxy Watch 2 that we initially presumed.
+As initially reported by Sammobile, the new Samsung watch's model number is SM-R500 and in development its codename was 'Pulse'.
+Work on the new smartwatch reportedly began in January, with the site also reporting that it believed the new watch is likely to be a successor to the Samsung Gear Sport, and not the Galaxy Watch 2 that we initially presumed.

 Why?
 Well, if we're working from the model numbers, the supposed Galaxy Sport carries a similar model number to the original Gear Sport, which was SM-R600.
 Now, it's admittedly a little unusual to see a company go backward in model numbers - for reference, the Galaxy Watch held the model number SM-R8xx, while its predecessor, the Gear S3, was SM-R7xx - but this could be down to the Gear Sport and Galaxy Sport holding different monikers.